4 Types of Patent Searches: Everything You Need to Know

 Given that a patent offers its assignee the benefit to exclude others from infringing on their patent for a very long period of time (20 years from the date of filing in the US), it only makes sense that patents are not granted to every idea that is ever ideated.

-Getting a patent is not easy.
-A patent is tested on multiple factors to ensure that it is novel, obvious and is not similar to someone else’s invention/concept before the date of filing.
+Converting an idea into a patent is not easy.
+A patent is tested on multiple factors to ensure that it is novel, obvious, and is not similar to someone else’s invention/concept before the date of filing.
 Only post fulfilling all the required criteria, a patent is granted by the patent office of the particular nation.

 In certain cases, if a patent is granted and upon reexamination found not to meet any particular criterion, the rights could be revoked from the inventor/assignee.
 We would be discussing more on this later, but it is to be noted that this is one of the most important strategies used by companies to weaken their competition’s patent portfolio.

-A Novelty search, otherwise known as patentability search, is conducted before filing a patent application to ensure whether the invention is new.
-This search is pretty important because nobody would like to lose all the hard earned money spent on drafting and filing the patent application just because the examiner found a similar concept as your invention as the criteria for rejecting your patent application.
+A patentability search, otherwise known as novelty search, is conducted before filing a patent application to ensure whether the invention is new.
+This search is pretty important because nobody would like to lose all the hard-earned money spent on drafting and filing the patent application just because the examiner found a similar concept as your invention as the criteria for rejecting your patent application.